In August 2017 we launched Version 2 of the WhatIsMyBrowser.com API.

 The main reason for switching to a "version 2" of the API was the addition of some new API end points.

 In both cases, if we didn't introduce a more unified way of sending requests, it would have introduced quirks or inconsistencies between the various end points.

 One of the new end points we've added is the Batch Mode user agent parsing.
 This required a safe way for you to send hundreds of user agents in a single request, and unfortunately the original way of POSTing a user agent as a form variable would no longer work.

 The batch mode clearly required the way to send those hundreds of user agents in a JSON structure, so that we could safely unpack, process, and return the result to you.

-With the addition of end points which use a GET HTTP method, it also became impossible for you to POST your API key; and putting the key into URL parameters is a bad idea (typically the entire URL on requests will get logged, so that means your key would inadvertently get logged.
+With the addition of end points which use a GET HTTP method (such as the Latest Version Numbers end point), it also became impossible for you to POST your API key; and putting the key into URL parameters is a bad idea (typically the entire URL on requests will get logged, so that means your key would inadvertently get logged.
 So moving to using HTTP auth headers was the best way to proceed; it's also the "modern" way of doing these things now.

 The changes are: